-In addition, select which 21st century skills the candidate plans to focus on for the lesson and the target language function the candidate plans to focus on for the lesson.
+In addition, select which 21st century skills and target language function the candidate plans to focus on for the lesson.
 Relate observations and feedback to these items as well.

 Note other areas of strength, growth, or improvement as needed.
 Complete the goals and next steps in collaboration with the candidate and cooperating teacher.